flenter/django-progressable/README.md

 ============

 Create tasks that can show up in the admin interface.
-It assumes redis is the backend for celery and provides a restful api for the tasks.
+It assumes redis is the backend for celery (for the example project: it is assumed that redis is already installed and running).
+The app also provides hooks to provides a restful api for the tasks.

 See the example project for an example implementation.